dshulyak/stacks/README.md

 all events can be collected with user/kernel stacks and symbolized and generally doesn't require changes in the software. one required change might be to compile with `force-frame-pointers=yes`, and it is also beneficial to keep `debug=1`.

+additionally, **tracing-stacks** is a basic extension for popular tracing crate. if enabled it will label all os events that happened within the span with correct span and span name.
+TODO add an example how it is useful (e.g in pprof or traceviewer)

 the data is collected into parquet files. it can be later exported into pprof or chrome traceviewer with **stacksexport** tool or explored with jupyter.